 What do we know about the basics of investing?
 Buy low sell high.
 Diversify.
 Invest for the long-term.
 Sounds easy, but it’s not.
 Every day I talk to investors who understand these concepts but have difficulty executing them.
 For many, the gap between the knowledge of what they should do and what they are actually able to do on their own is the main reason they work with a financial advisor.

 However, there are still a significant amount of people who decide to self-manage their investments, and the vast majority of these people negatively impact their overall financial portfolio and underperform the market.
 Why?
 Because emotion, biases, and simply human nature can interfere with their ability to make sound financial decisions.
-Especially during times of market volatility, it’s imperative to understand the impact that your emotions and unconscious biases can have on the overall performance of your investing portfolio.
+Especially during times of market volatility like we’ve seen over the last couple of days, it’s imperative to understand the impact that your emotions and unconscious biases can have on the overall performance of your investing portfolio.

 The Realities of Emotional Investing

 One of these unconscious biases that many investors experience is that we all have a natural inclination to want to own what has done well recently.
 It makes us feel better.
 It makes for a good story at a cocktail party to say that we made a big bet on the latest-greatest investment.
 This effect is common enough that it has its own name: recency bias.
 Recency bias is the tendency to think that trends and patterns in the recent past will continue in the future, which then impacts certain conclusions, decisions or behaviors.
 However, recency bias doesn’t make for a good long-term investment strategy.